datanav/docs/technical/tidsbanken-superoffice.rst

 Tidsbanken Kunde to Superoffice Contact
 ---------------------------------------
-Before any synchronization can take place, a link between a Tidsbanken Kunde and a Superoffice Contact must be established.
+Every Tidsbanken Kunde will be synchronized with a Superoffice Contact.

+If a matching Superoffice Contact already exists, the Tidsbanken Kunde will be merged with the existing one.
+If no matching Superoffice Contact is found, a new Superoffice Contact will be created.

 A Tidsbanken Kunde will merge with a Superoffice Contact if one of the following property combinations match: